A dock_board exposes a single argument that controls

 │ Data [+] │

-│ │ ┌─────┐┌────────┐│
+│ │┌─────┐┌─────────┐ │

-│ edit │ │ raw ││cleaned ││
+│ edit ││ raw ││ cleaned │ │

-│ │ └─────┘└────────┘│
+│ │└─────┘└─────────┘ │

-│ │ (data tabs) │
+│ │ (cleaned shown) │

-Analysis: two top-level columns.
-The left column is
+Analysis: two top-level columns at 55/45.
+The left

-column is a single panel ("plot2").
+(summary on top, plot1 below); the right column is a single panel

 ┌────────────────────────────┐